astronomer/docs/astro/airflow-email-notifications.md

 5. Verify your integration in SendGrid to confirm that the key was activated.
 If you get an error indicating that SendGrid can't find the test email, try rerunning the cURL code in your terminal before retrying the verification.

-6. Add the following line to the `requirements.txt` file of your Astro project to install the [SendGrid Airflow provider](https://airflow.apache.org/docs/apache-airflow-providers-sendgrid/stable/index.html):
+6. Add the following line to the `requirements.txt` file of your Astro project to install the [SendGrid Apache Airflow® provider](https://airflow.apache.org/docs/apache-airflow-providers-sendgrid/stable/index.html):

     ```text
     apache-airflow-providers-sendgrid